saleh999ta/blooket-etx/README.md

 # blooket-etx

+READ THIS!!!!
+Some links in this will not work on school chrombooks because they are blocked and some will if you use the links on a NOT SCHOOL OWNED Computer,laptop,tablet,Other if you have your school email on YOUR Computer change the email to work.

 Hello I will be hacking so many sites they are available in schools and out of schools specifically blooket.

 READ THIS!!!!